zsscode/2019-Spring-DL/README.md

 * Learn the major technology trends in deep learning
 * Understand what makes deep learning different from traditional machine learning
 * Understand the parameters in a deep neural network architecture
-* Build, train, and use deep neural networks efficiently
+* Build, train, and use deep neural networks

 **Class meets**
 * TuTh 4 PM to 5:15 PM at SSB 218